-Family involvement in education is a key element in student achievement.
 Collaborative relationships between educators and family members based on mutual respect, trust, equality and shared goals are predictors of student academic success.

-Developing partnerships with families is not just another program in a school or school district.
+Developing shared decision-making with families is not just another program in a school or school district.
 It is part of the professional practice of educators and the way daily business should be conducted in school buildings and school district offices.
 It is also part of an institutional value system that recognizes the central role that families play in education.

 1. Offer student-parent interactive homework.
 This keeps families connected to the school's goals and participating in their student's education.
 A good source for interactive homework is Johns Hopkins University's Teachers Involve Parents in Schoolwork.